iratao/kuber/incubator/schema-registry/README.md

 * A running Zookeeper Installation

 ## Chart Components
-This chart will dot he following:
+This chart will dot the following:

 * Create a Schema-Registry deployment
 * Create a Service configured to connect to the available Schema-Registry pods on the configured